 Students will attend an ‘experience session’ within a specialised clinic arranged either within your Practice or centrally by the medical school.
 These may consist of the students spending time with other healthcare professionals in the Practice (for e.g. nurses, HCAs, pharmacists) or joining a specialised clinic held at the Practice (e.g. minor surgery, Diabetes, COPD, Asthma).

-In addition students will carry out home visits once per week to patients with long term conditions.
-Tutorials once per week will also be delivered, topics for these will be linked to the clinical skills and methods teaching that the students receive once per week in a hospital setting.
+Students may carry out home visits to patients with long term conditions.
+Tutorials will be delivered weekly, with topics linked to the clinical skills and methods teaching that the students receive in a hospital setting.

 Fee Information